George Springer dazzling as Astros' latest East Coast import

 Three years after his national media coming-out party, Springer is showing everyone why the Astros selected him 11th overall in the 2011 MLB first-year player draft and gave him a $2.52 million signing bonus.
 At age 28, he has emerged as a franchise pillar in Houston thanks to a wondrous blend of tenacity, ability and geography.

 Springer’s path as a burgeoning star and fan favorite in Houston is only fitting, given that the two players most readily identified with the Astros’ organization gravitated to Texas from the same portion of the country.
-Jeff Bagwell is a Connecticut native, and Craig Biggio strayed only slightly from his boyhood roots in Smithtown, N.Y., to play college ball at Seton Hall in New Jersey.
+Jeff Bagwell grew up in Connecticut, and Craig Biggio strayed only slightly from his boyhood roots in Smithtown, N.Y., to play college ball at Seton Hall in New Jersey.

-Now comes Springer, a New Britain, Conn., native who has shown that short high school seasons and a boyhood acquaintance with snow shoveling aren’t necessarily a deterrent to success or popularity in the Lone Star State.
+Now comes Springer, a New Britain, Connecticut, native who has shown that short high school seasons and a boyhood acquaintance with snow shoveling aren’t necessarily deterrents to success or popularity in the Lone Star State.

 “It’s cool to see those guys and to know where they came from,” Springer said of Bagwell and Biggio, Houston’s two Hall of Famers.
 “It shows a lot of kids up north that you can go out and accomplish a lot, regardless of where you’re from.”